scottalmond/NamePlate/README.md

 box height at 0.8".
 Add 1/16" when fabricating with acrylic
 >>> enlarge PCB holes to be close fit.
 Currently too small allow for flipping vertically - flip flag, matrix rtain, etc
+>>> consider moving silk screen contact info to behind a hole in the back of the unit